 College of Arts and Sciences History Department Course Materials: Syllabi, Assignments, and Examinations

 Abstract This series contains History Department course materials including syllabi, assignments, examinations, and a small amount of lecture notes.
 The bulk of the materials are from the early 1970's.

-Abstract Zucker took a Ph.D. in history from Northwestern in August, 1972.
-The topic of his doctoral dissertation was The Free Negro Question: Race Relations in Ante-Bellum Illinois, 1801-1860.
-Zucker's papers fill four boxes and date largely from the term of his studies at Northwestern.
+Abstract Charles N. Zucker was awarded a Ph.D. in history from Northwestern University in August, 1972.
+The title of his doctoral dissertation was The Free Negro Question: Race Relations in Ante-Bellum Illinois, 1801-1860.
+Zucker's papers fill four boxes and date largely from the time of his studies at Northwestern.
 Included are extensive course, lecture, and reading notes, syllabi, bibliographies, examinations, and other curricular materials.

 Abstract This series fills five and one half boxes and documents History Department master of arts degree recipients from the period ca. 1948-1977.
 The files relate to individual degree recipients and typically include some or all of the following: correspondence, grade reports, transcripts pertaining to graduate and undergraduate study, evaluations of graduate coursework, applications for admission to degree candidacy, financial aid forms, proposals concerning research projects, examinations and,...

 Abstract This series spans the years from 1892 through 2006, although the majority of the records dates between 1970 and 2006.
 The series is divided into three sub-series: general files, minutes of departmental meetings, and subject files.
 The general files concern a wide variety of topics including department curriculum, committees, and policy; sponsored lectures and conferences; and routine administrative matters.
 The subject files form the last part of the series and fill two boxes.
 This meterial...